-3.1 High-quality teaching practices within our Colleges are informed by evidence and research.
+3.1 High-quality teaching practices within the sixth form/college are informed by evidence and research.
 Teaching and learning activities are varied and wide-ranging.
-Lessons are highly active and participatory, with students and teachers interacting in different ways, accessing many different resources, sometimes moving around study spaces and within the College, and engaging in activities which require students to work and learn together in a shared learning environment.
-The effective provision of education to our
+Lessons are highly active and participatory, with students and teachers interacting in different ways, accessing many different resources, sometimes moving around study spaces and within the school/college, and engaging in activities which require students to work and learn together in a shared learning environment.
+The effective provision of education to our students requires students to be physically present in school/college and in lessons, working collaboratively with their peers, and engaging face-to-face with their teachers.

-- students requires students to be physically present in College and in lessons, working collaboratively with their peers, and engaging face-to-face with their teachers. - 3.2 The Trust has a responsibility to ensure that the educational provision it makes for young people is of a high quality.
-Our Colleges are not distance-learning providers.
-It is not possible to provide a high-quality educational experience to students that are not able to attend College or who wish to access lessons remotely, for example via digital means.
-As such, Colleges will not provide remote access to lessons upon request.
-Colleges may consider exceptional cases for a very brief duration, where there is reasonable notice, and where this is not expected to be repeated, such as a short period of convalescence following surgery or where a student has an infectious disease but is otherwise well.
-Such decisions will be fully at the discretion of each College's senior leadership team.
-Remote learning is not an appropriate, effective or sustainable model of educational delivery in cases such as unplanned absences, issues of long-term physical or mental ill-health, or in response to social and emotional needs. - 3.3 Maintaining high levels of attendance, joining and participating fully in lessons in College, managing independent study, and maintaining good learning behaviours are essential for post-16 study.
+- 3.2 The Trust has a responsibility to ensure that the educational provision it makes for young people is of a high quality.
+Our schools and colleges are not distance-learning providers.
+It is not possible to provide a high-quality educational experience to students that are not able to attend the sixth form/college or who wish to access lessons remotely, for example via digital means.
+As such, the sixth form will not provide remote access to lessons upon request.
+The sixth form/college may consider exceptional cases for a very brief duration, where there is reasonable notice, and where this is not expected to be repeated, such as a short period of convalescence following surgery or where a student has an infectious disease but is otherwise well.
+Such decisions will be fully at the discretion of the senior leadership team.
+Remote learning is not an appropriate, effective or sustainable model of educational delivery in cases such as unplanned absences, issues of long-term physical or mental ill-health, or in response to social and emotional needs. - 3.3 Maintaining high levels of attendance, joining and participating fully in lessons in the sixth form, managing independent study, and maintaining good learning behaviours are essential for post-16 study.

-4.0 Joining the College
+4.0 Joining the Sixth Form/College